johnbrc/MPD-Distribution/content/modules/modules.md

 ### Read Only ###

--	.pdf — Portable Document Format
+-	.pdf

-	>Typically provided in A5 (textbook) format and A4 (full page) format; for review and printing; PDFs are generated using [LaTex][latex], a typesetting language that formats and outputs high quality PDFs.
+	>Portable Document Format.
+Typically provided in A5 (textbook) format and A4 (full page) format; for review and printing; MPD Resource PDFs are generated using [LaTex][latex], a typesetting language that formats and outputs high quality PDFs.

--	.html — HTML files
+-	.html

->With accompanying images; for browsing in a web browser, such as Firefox, Chrome, Safari, Internet Explorer, or Opera; these files can be viewed *offline*, , on any device, without being connected to the Internet, so are highly distributable.
+	>HTML files, with accompanying images; for browsing in a web browser, such as Firefox, Chrome, Safari, Internet Explorer, or Opera; these files can be viewed *offline*, , on any device, without being connected to the Internet, so are highly distributable.

--	.ePub — for use with E-readers
+-	.ePub

 >ePub files are readable by a wide range of e-readers, however these files are included as a *bonus*, because they are not currently developed to a high degree of utility, nor have they been widely tested.

 ## File Name Convention ##